samarpita-saha293/pneumonia_detection_using_ResNet-50_model/README.md

         preds = torch.argmax(out, dim=1)
 ```

-Use scikit-learn to compute evaluation metrics
+Finally, use scikit-learn to compute evaluation metrics
 ```
 accuracy = accuracy_score(all_labels, all_preds)
 precision = precision_score(all_labels, all_preds)